Supervariable Approach to the Nilpotent Symmetries for a Toy Model of the Hodge Theory

 To begin with, first of all, we note that the (anti-)co-BRST charges ($Q_{(a)d}$) can be expressed in the following forms within the framework of the supervariable approach, namely;

 where the super-expansions (34) have been taken into account that have been derived after the application of the DHC (cf. (21)) and several other (anti-)co-BRST invariant restrictions.
-Furthermore, consistent with the super-expansions (34), the (anti-)co-BRST charges in (5) have been re-expressed as follows:
+Furthermore, consistent with the super-expansions (34), the (anti-)co-BRST charges in (5) have been re-expressed as follows

 where we have used the Euler-Lagrange equations of motion $b = \dot r$ and $\dot b = -\, (r - a)$ that emerge from the starting Lagrangian (1) because of the least action principle.
 There are some alternative expressions for the ones quoted in (48).
-For instance, one can replace $ \dot{\Lambda}^{(d)} $ by $ P^{(d)}_{r} $ and, once again, we obtain the same expressions for $ Q_{(a)d} $.
+For instance, one can replace $ \dot{\Lambda}^{(d)} $ by $ P^{(d)}_{r} $ and, once again, we obtain the same expressions for the (anti-)co-BRST charges $ Q_{(a)d} $.

-Due to the mappings listed in (35), we can express the above expressions (48) in the ordinary space in the language of the nilpotent and absolutely anticommuting (anti-)co-BRST transformations $ s_{ad} $ and ordinary variables as:
+Due to the mappings listed in (35), we can express the above expressions (48) in the ordinary space in the language of the nilpotent and absolutely anticommuting (anti-)co-BRST transformations $ s_{(a)d} $ and ordinary variables as: